domas-cloud/wro2025-future-engineers-KU-STEAM-Pinkies/README.md

  To create an autonomous, environment-aware robot that can move and make decisions independently, efficiently avoiding obstacles in real time.

 ## Ideas and Principles
+This was one of the most complex projects we’ve worked on.
+We followed several guiding rules and ideas that helped us make decisions quickly and efficiently.
+Core Principles:
+•	Reliability over speed – better to be a bit slower, but always working
+•	Simplicity is key – avoid overly complex solutions
+•	Iterative improvement – enhance step by step
+•	Testing over theory – everything is tested in practice
+•	Mistakes = data – failure means learning something new Effective Ideas:
+•	Switched from ultrasonic to TOF for more stable side detection
+•	Used PID control for smooth turning
+•	3D printed mounts for fast design changes
+•	Kept code structured: sensor reading, decision-making, and action execution separated
+•	Built the frame from plywood for strength without excess weight
+•	Tested under real conditions – recreated the map at home for accuracy

 ## Robot Movement Control